Scott-Sampson/Factorio-Personal-Tweaks/README.md

 Basic Starting resources*, more light, long reach and build, larger inventory, bigger stack sizes.

 Changes ingredients for concrete to use iron sticks instead of iron ore.
-(Makes more sense to me) Changes ingredients for Rails to use stone bricks instead of raw stone.
-(Convenience) Changes technology recipe for Logistic System to use only Science packs 1,2, and 3 (removing "high tech" and "production" pack requirements).
+(Makes more sense to me)<br>
+Changes ingredients for Rails to use stone bricks instead of raw stone.
+(Convenience)<br>
+Changes technology recipe for Logistic System to use only Science packs 1,2, and 3 (removing "high tech" and "production" pack requirements).

-Force-removes all decorations from map (except those added by the "bottleneck" mod)**
+Force-removes all decorations from map (except those added by the "bottleneck" mod)**<br><br>

 Pre-sets filters on the quickbar to:
 1. Yellow Belt